Sultan2015/MachineLearningAssignment/learning.md

 ## The final value used for the model was mtry = 41.
 ```

 It is even higher if we look at confusion matrices.
-There are almost no errors, no for training dataset and only one for testing dataset.
+There are almost no errors, no for training dataset (in-sample) and only one for testing dataset (out-of-sample).

 ```r